syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Row-Height-Customization.md

 ![](SfDataGrid_images/CaptionSummaryRowHeight.Android.png)

-## Change TableSummaryRow Height
+## Customize table summary row height

-SfDataGrid allows you to customize the height of the TableSummaryRow in the scrolling region by setting the height of the TableSummaryRow in `SfDataGrid.QueryRowHeight` event.
-The default height of the TableSummaryRow is `50`.
-This property responds to runtime changes and hence you can customize it based on your requirement.
+SfDataGrid allows you to customize the height of the `TableSummaryRow` by setting the height of the table summary rows in the `SfDataGrid.QueryRowHeight` event.
+By default the `TableSummaryRow` renders with the height of the [SfDataGrid.RowHeight](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~RowHeight.html) which is `50`.

 The following code example illustrates how to customize header row height in SfDataGrid.